udaymitra/TipCalculator/README.md

 Notes:

+I coded this app in Objective-C.
+I will take a stab at writing tip calculator app in swift in a different project.

 In my application I accidentally used my work github user name (umantripragada).
 Please use this github user name (udaymitra) for my application (email:udaymitra4u@gmail.com).